Dicklesworthstone/ball_fighters/README.md

 In Ball Fighters, two players control balls on a grid, aiming to cover as many squares as possible with their respective colors.
 The game incorporates unique mechanics like speed boosts and control influence, making it a challenging and engaging experience.

+## Play in Browser
+The game is hosted on GitHub Pages and can be played [here](https://dicklesworthstone.github.io/ball_fighters/).

 ## Features

 - **Dual-Player Gameplay**: Two players compete against each other, each controlling their own ball on the canvas.